djinilabs/timeclout/docs/deployment/infrastructure.md

-# TT3 Deployment & Infrastructure
+# TimeClout Deployment & Infrastructure

 ## Overview

-TT3 is deployed on AWS using a modern serverless architecture with automated CI/CD pipelines.
-This document covers the infrastructure setup, deployment processes, environment management, and operational considerations for running TT3 in production.
+TimeClout is deployed on AWS using a modern serverless architecture with automated CI/CD pipelines.
+This document covers the infrastructure setup, deployment processes, environment management, and operational considerations for running TimeClout in production.

 ## 🏗️ Infrastructure Architecture